swaptacular/swpt_accounts/README.md

 POSTGRES_URL=postgresql://swpt_accounts:swpt_accounts@localhost:5433/test

 # Parameters for the communication with the RabbitMQ server which is
-# responsible for brokering Swaptacular Messaging Protocol
-# messages.
-The container will connect to "$PROTOCOL_BROKER_URL", will
+# responsible for brokering SMP messages.
+The container will connect
-# consume messages from the queue named "$PROTOCOL_BROKER_QUEUE",
+# to "$PROTOCOL_BROKER_URL", will consume messages from the queue
-# prefetching at most "$PROTOCOL_BROKER_PREFETCH_COUNT" messages at
+# named "$PROTOCOL_BROKER_QUEUE", prefetching at most
-# once (default 1).
-The specified number of processes
+# "$PROTOCOL_BROKER_PREFETCH_COUNT" messages at once (default 1).
+The
-# ("$PROTOCOL_BROKER_PROCESSES") will be spawned to consume and
+# specified number of processes ("$PROTOCOL_BROKER_PROCESSES") will be
-# process messages (default 1), each process will run
+# spawned to consume and process messages (default 1), each process
-# "$PROTOCOL_BROKER_THREADS" threads in parallel (default 1).
-Note
+# will run "$PROTOCOL_BROKER_THREADS" threads in parallel (default
-# that PROTOCOL_BROKER_PROCESSES can be set to 0, in which case, the
+# 1).
+Note that PROTOCOL_BROKER_PROCESSES can be set to 0, in which
-# container will not consume any messages from the queue.
+# case, the container will not consume any messages from the queue.
 PROTOCOL_BROKER_URL=amqp://guest:guest@localhost:5672
 PROTOCOL_BROKER_QUEUE=swpt_accounts
 PROTOCOL_BROKER_PROCESSES=1